 Review - 'The Perfect Couple' by Elin Hilderbrand

 On the morning of Celeste Otis's extravagant Nantucket wedding to wealthy heir Benji Winbury, she wakes to find her maid of honor floating dead in the water.
-As the investigation heats up and the police look carefully over every member of the wedding party, shocking secrets are slowly revealed.
+As the investigation heats up and the police carefully comb over every member of the wedding party, shocking secrets are slowly revealed.
 It seems everyone has something to hide.

 Readaroo Rating: 5 stars!